rweichler/aite/README.md

 Sexy Lua build system (for iOS jailbreak dev).

-This is being used to build [Lucy](http://github.com/rweichler/lucy), and any future tweaks I make.
+This is being used to build [Lucy](http://github.com/rweichler/lucy), and EqualizerEverywhere.

 # Dependencies